IBM/aspera-cli/docs/README.erb.md

 It takes three optional arguments:

-- the URL of the application, else it will ask for it
+- The URL of the application, else it will ask for it;
-- the plugin name: it limits detection to a given plugin, else it will try to detect known plugins from the URL
+- The plugin name: it limits detection to a given plugin, else it will try to detect known plugins from the URL
-- the preset name: it will create a new [Option Preset](#option-preset) with this name, else it will use specific information to generate a unique preset name.
+- The preset name: it will create a new [Option Preset](#option-preset) with this name, else it will use specific information to generate a unique preset name.

 Special options are also available to the wizard: